 2017 Hydrant Flushing

-Hydrant flushing for the season begins on April 17, 2017 and will continue for several weeks in different areas of the city.
-Check back here to see our latest flushing schedule to see when hydrant flushing will be in your area.
+Hydrant flushing for the season started on April 17, 2017 and continued for several weeks in different areas of the city.
+Hydrant flushing is complete for the season.

 Week 1 (4/17/17 - 4/21/17) Schedule

 Week 4 (5/8/17 - 5/12/17) Schedule

 Week 5 (5/15/17 - 5/19/17) Schedule